The Center’s Research in PFAS

 Budget: 3M DKK

-Partners: KU, DTU, NGI (NO), NMBU (NO), Eurofins, Niras
+Partners: UCPH, DTU, NGI (NO), NMBU (NO), Eurofins, Niras

 PFAS are used in technologies that are important for the green transition, such as solar cells, wind turbines, heat pumps, and batteries.